flutter/website/src/content/ui/interactivity/focus.md

 write your own policy.
 You can then use that policy to determine any custom ordering.

-Consider this example of how to to traverse a row of buttons in the order TWO, ONE, THREE.
+Consider this example on how to traverse a row of buttons in the order TWO, ONE, THREE.
-This example uses the `FocusTraversalOrder` widget with the `order` set to `NumericFocusOrder`.
+This example uses the [`FocusTraversalOrder`][] widget with the `order` set to `NumericFocusOrder`.

 <?code-excerpt "ui/advanced/focus/lib/samples.dart (ordered-button-row)"?>